-2. How much do you worry about throwing food away at work?
+Tor doe before and a reer erre day, week 2.
+How much do you worry about throwing food away at work?
 3. What ideas do you have to cut down on food waste in the office?
-5. Would you like to take part in ar internal food waste challenge?
+5. Would you like to take part in an internal food waste challenge?
 A great deal A fair amount A little Not very much Not at all Don't know If you answered 'not very much' or 'not at all', why is this?
 4. Do you think you waste more food in the office, than at home?
-Yes - I'd like help to try going food waste free for a week (please leave your contact details s that we can contact you) Because it goes to be composted Because it's cleared away each day Because it's unavoidable Because it's not an issue Other (please specify) Yes No I waste the same amount I don't know Thank you for taking the time to
+Yes - I'd like help to try going food waste free for a week (please leave your contact details so that we can contact you) Because it goes to be composted Because it's cleared away each day Because it's unavoidable Because it's not an issue Yes No I waste the same amount I don't know Other (please specify) Thank you for taking the time to